 - 1/2 cup cocoa nibs

-- In a skillet over medium heat, melt the butter.
+In a skillet set over medium heat, melt the butter.

-- Place the softened butter and sugar into a stand mixer (or use a hand mixer) Using the paddle attachment, whip until fluffy, about 5 minutes.
+Place the softened butter and sugar into a stand mixer bowl (or use a hand mixer) Using the paddle attachment, whip until fluffy, about 5 minutes.

-- Pour the batter into the bundt pan and smooth the top.
-Tap lightly to release any air pockets.
+Pour the batter into the bundt pan and smooth the top.
+Tap the pan lightly to release any air pockets.

-- Bake in the lower third of the oven for 60 minutes.
+Bake in the lower third of the oven for 60 minutes.
 Or until golden on top and a skewer comes out clean.
 This cake gets a pretty good rise.
-If you find that the batter has risen and is starting to turn a tad too golden, feel free to cover with some tin foil.
-But just gently cover- do not make it tight at all.
-It still needs to be able to rise and let air move around it.
+If you find that the batter has risen and the top is starting to turn a tad too brown, feel free to cover with some tin foil, lightly.

-- Place the bundt pan onto a baking sheet to cool.
+Place the bundt pan onto a cooling rack.
 After 10-15 minutes you should be able to turn the cake over to release from the bundt pan.

-- In the meantime, take the Bourbon Caramel Sauce and reheat in a small pot over med-low heat, till just runny.
+In the meantime, take the Bourbon Caramel Sauce and reheat in a small pot set over medium low heat, till just runny.
 Let cool slightly.

-- Drizzle the cake with the caramel sauce.
-I leave the cake on the cooling rack, and place the rack over a parchment lined baking sheet.
-Makes for easy clean up.
+Drizzle the cake with the caramel sauce.
+I leave the cake on the cooling rack, and place it over a parchment lined baking sheet.
+Makes for easy cleanup.